-- Computer tools are necessary, to be able to solve interesting problems.

-- -Matlab and Simulink with extra packages.

-- If you have your own computer, we encourage you to use it.

-- 1 computer room booked on 2 occasions per week Mon 17-21, Wed 13-17.

-- See it as support opportunity.

-- Lab room assistant, answers questions.

-- Collect your questions and come to us.
+- Computer tools are necessary, to be able to solve interesting problems. - -Matlab and Simulink with extra packages. - If you have your own computer, we encourage you to use it. - 2 computer room booked on 2 occasions per week - Mon 17-21, and (Wed 13-17 or Thursday 8-12). - See it as support opportunity. - Lab room assistant, answers questions. - Collect your questions and come to us.